 If you are staying in Sorrento, one place you should take a day trip to is Pompeii.
-Just a short trip will allow you to see ancient ruins dating back to the eruption of Mount Vesuvius in 79AD.
+Going from Sorrento to Pompeii is a short trip will allow you to see ancient ruins dating back to the eruption of Mount Vesuvius in 79AD.

 What can you expect to see in Naples?
 Naples has an archaeology museum which features artifacts from both Pompeii and Herculaneum.
 There is also a beautiful cathedral you will want to be sure to visit while there.